DiogenesVX/dmelody/README.md

    3. Play - to play the playlist and Play Sel - to play the selected track.
    4. Show currently playing track.
    5. Play previous, next, toggle pause, toggle repeat the current track.
-   6. Seek forward/backward by 10 senconds and 2 minutes.
+   6. Seek forward/backward by 10 seconds and 2 minutes.
    7. Display artist, title and duration directly in your swaybar.

 # Screenshot